All eyes on Nandigram in second phase of poll in WB | Politics

 The agrarian constituency in Purba Medinipur district had shaken the foundations of the mighty Left regime over the anti-farmland acquisition movement in 2007.
 It has now turned into a battleground of titans with Banerjee suddenly deciding to switch from her Bhowanipur seat in Kolkata to the constituency which is held by Adhikari.

-Banerjee and Adhikari, who was the Kanthi TMC MLA in 2007, had led the partys movement to support local farmers in successfully thwarting the Left Front's plans to set up a special economic zone for large chemical factories.
+Banerjee and Adhikari, her lieutenant and Kanthi TMC MLA in 2007, had led the partys movement to support local farmers in successfully thwarting the Left Front's plans to set up a special economic zone for large chemical factories.

 Banerjee went on to be a giant slayer and became the chief minister after defeating the 34-year-old Left regime in 2011 and Adhikari rose in TMCs echelons to be a minister with three portfolios till his separation from the party over his feeling that he was not given his due in the organization.